Crystalline color superconductors: Astrophysics

 Unfortunately, the maximum deformation of a star depends as well on the breaking strain, $\sigma_{\rm max}$, which measures the largest shear stress deformation sustainable by a rigid body before breaking.
 For standard neutron stars it is assumed that $10^{-5} \le \sigma_{\rm max} \le 10^{-2}$.
 The results shown on the left panel of Fig. \ref{fig:exclusion-Delta-mu} have been obtained with $\sigma_{\rm max} = 10^{-3}$ (upper red dashed line) and $\sigma_{\rm max} = 10^{-2}$ (lower blue dashed line).
-The plots on the right panel are instead obtained assuming $\sigma_{\rm max} = 10^{-3}$.
-Considering lower values of $\sigma_{\rm max}$ would move the curves up.
-It is important to remark that there seems to be little motivation for assuming that the breaking strain of the CCSC phase is of the same order of standard neutron star crust and only a study of the breaking mechanism of the crystalline pattern may allow to estimate this parameter.
+The plots on the right panel are instead obtained assuming $\sigma_{\rm max} = 10^{-3}$ and considering three different values of $x=R_c/R$, where $R_c$ is the CCSC core radius.
+For lower values of $\sigma_{\rm max}$ the various curves would move up.
+It is important to remark that there seems to be little motivation for assuming that the breaking strain of the CCSC phase be of the order discussed above, because the breaking mechanism (if it exists) of the crystalline pattern of CCSC matter is still unknown.

 From Fig. \ref{fig:exclusion-Delta-mu} we infer that the S5 LIGO data give some hints about the properties of quark matter (under the assumption discussed above), because if it is present it should have a breaking strain $\sigma_{\rm max} \le10^{-3}$ and that if $\sigma_{\rm max} \sim 10^{-3}$, it is unlikely that the pulsar J2124-3358 is a crystalline quark star; although, it could still contain a small crystalline quark core.
-With Advanced LIGO and Virgo detectors the spin-down limit on GW emission from known CSOs will reach $\epsilon \approx 10^{-5}$, and objects with ellipticity of the order of $10^{-6}$ would be detectable up to the Galactic center \cite{Palomba:2012wn}.
+With Advanced LIGO and Virgo detectors the spin-down limit on gravitational wave (GW) emission from known CSOs will reach $\epsilon \approx 10^{-5}$, and objects with ellipticity of the order of $10^{-6}$ would be detectable up to the Galactic center \cite{Palomba:2012wn}.
 These observation will put even more severe limitations on the parameters of the crystalline phases and on the EoS of highly compressed matter.

+Different constraints on the CCSC phase can be obtained from the study of $r-$mode oscillations, which, if not damped, would lead to a rapid slowdown of a spinning compact star by emission of gravitational waves \cite{Andersson:1997xt, Friedman:1997uh}.
+The analysis by \textcite{Rupak:2012wk} shows that a quark star with a CCSC crust can provide sufficiently large damping for preventing the growth of these oscillations even for rapidly rotating CSOs.